revaturelabs/interviewquestions/Java/OOP/WrapperClasses.md

 <details><summary> <b>Show Answer</b> </summary>

-  **Ans**: The conversion of Primitive data types to Object is called Boxing.
+ > The conversion of Primitive data types to Object is called Boxing.

 </details>